-The Molokai Program affords students the opportunity major in and earn certificates and associate degrees in four program areas: Liberal Arts, Agriculture & Natural Resources, Business Careers, and Human Services.
+The Molokai Program affords students the opportunity to major in and earn certificates and associate degrees in four program areas: Liberal Arts, Agriculture & Natural Resources, Business Careers, and Human Services.
 Students may also major in Nurse Aide Training and earn a Certificate of Competence but cannot advance further without leaving the island.
-Data on the Number of Majors is not broken down per faculty member as each is not responsible for any of the individual programs but rather they contribute to all.
+Data on the Number of Majors is not broken down per faculty member as each is not responsible for an individual program but contributes to all.